 - Liaising with maintenance contractors and obtaining quotes for any maintenance.

 - Six monthly property inspections.

 - Arranging an annual boiler service if required.

-- The tenant is checked out of the Property at end of the lease or license by an employee of ND Estates unless specifically requested otherwise by the Landlord.* Please note that references are provided on an "as is" basis and provide no guarantee of rental payment or the suitability of the prospective tenants.
+- The tenant is checked out of the Property at end of the tenancy by an employee of ND Estates unless specifically requested otherwise by the Landlord.* Please note that references are provided on an "as is" basis and provide no guarantee of rental payment or the suitability of the prospective tenants.

 If you require financial and taxation advice for letting a property you must speak with a suitably qualified accountant.